 Complaints

 The President/Captain has overall responsibility to the management committee for ensuring that the requirements of this document are implemented.
-The [Secretary OR Manager] has day to day responsibility for ensuring the terms of this Equality Statement and Policy are followed.
+The Secretary OR Manager has day to day responsibility for ensuring the terms of this Equality Statement and Policy are followed.

 Any complaint or grievance will be dealt with via the appropriate policy and procedures, for example, the Club’s Disciplinary or Grievance policy.